grycap/im/doc/source/manual.rst

 * `suds <https://fedorahosted.org/suds/>`_, a full-featured SOAP library.
 * `Netaddr <http://pythonhosted.org/netaddr//>`_, A Python library for representing and manipulating network addresses.
-* `apache-libcloud <http://libcloud.apache.org/>`_ 0.17 or later is used in the LibCloud, OpenStack and GCE connectors.
-* `boto <http://boto.readthedocs.org>`_ 2.29.0 or later is used as interface to Amazon EC2.
-It is available as package named ``python-boto`` in Debian based distributions.
-It can also be downloaded from `boto GitHub repository <https://github.com/boto/boto>`_.
-  Download the file and copy the boto subdirectory into the IM install path.
-* `The Bottle framework<http://bottlepy.org/>`_ , typically available
-  as the 'python-bottle' package.
-* `The CherryPy Web framework <http://www.cherrypy.org/>`_, typically available as the 'python-cherrypy' or 'python-cherrypy3' package.
 * `The Python interface to MySQL <https://www.mysql.com/>`_, typically available as the package 'python-mysqldb'  or 'MySQL-python' package.
-* `The Azure Python SDK <https://docs.microsoft.com/es-es/azure/python-how-to-install/>`_, available as the package 'azure' at the pip repository.

 Also, IM uses `Ansible <http://www.ansible.com>`_ (1.4.2 or later) to configure the infrastructure nodes.
 The current recommended version is 1.9.4 untill the 2.X versions become stable.